PierUgit/fmmap/README.md

 ### Known issues

 Under Windows MSYS2 the `_WIN32` macro is not defined in gfortran (while it is in gcc).
-I don"t know how it is under environments others than MSYS2.
+I don't know how it is under environments others than MSYS2.
 The fix is to pass it explicitly: `fpm test --flag "-D_WIN32"`

 ## Limitations